 Deemed Export Rule

 The United States has export control laws in order to manage or prohibit the export of certain technology and technical data to foreign countries for national security and trade purposes.
 In some cases, a license from the federal government is required before certain technology and technical data can be released to foreign nationals, including foreign national employees working in the United States.
-Such an information release is a “deemed export.”
+Such an information release is a "deemed export."
 These technology and technical data are defined in the Export Administration Regulations (EAR) and the International Traffic in Arms Regulations (ITAR).
-See these regulations on the website for CCSU's Office of Grants and Funded Research.

 The United States Citizenship and Immigration Services (USCIS) made recent changes to its Petition for a Nonimmigrant Worker, Form I-129, and these changes mean that, in hiring a foreign person who is seeking either a H-1B, H-1B1, LO1, or O-1A visa, CCSU must attest on the Form I-129 that either (1) a license is not required from the federal government to release export controlled technology or technical data to that person; or (2) that a license is required and that CCSU will prevent that person from having access to export controlled technology or technical data until and unless it obtains the required license.